SSWConsulting/SSW.Rules.Content/rules/use-chrome-profiles/rule.md

 * Never use Incognito (where you need to login)
 * Install your cool extensions in each of your Edge or Chrome Profiles
 * Set a different image for your new tab page for each of your Edge or Chrome Profiles
+* Remove clutter from the new tab experience to increase focus

 Consultants usually work on different client projects and use different client credentials eg. Azure DevOps, Azure Portal and sometimes an email account with the client’s branding.
 Password managers are great, but going from client to client you have to continually switch between accounts by logging out and logging in with different credentials.